alexcpn/alexcpn.github.io/html/NN/ml/5_codingneuralnetwork.md

-Now the real meat - we use this to update weights in all the layers and do forward pass again, re-calculate the error and loss, then re-calcualte the error gradient $\frac{\partial C}{\partial w}$ and repeat
+We use this to update weights in all the layers and do forward pass again, re-calculate the error and loss, then re-calcualte the error gradient $\frac{\partial C}{\partial w}$ and repeat

 $$\begin{aligned}